Monday, July 30, 2007

 He opens it with a story that is within the context of the debate, so its okay to make note of it for its irony (though I'd hesitate to make it a major talking point, for those of us who support Universal health care.
 Maybe it should be the story that leads into major talking points...)

 Democratic lawmakers in Washington say they're drafting a health care reform bill that would expand coverage for low-income kids.
-President Bush says he'll veto any such legislation, warning that it would lead the nation "down the path to government-run health care for every American."
+President Bush says he'll veto any such legislation, warning that it would lead the nation "down the path to government-run health care for every American."then he appropriately rediricts to the important substance

 Like that would be a bad thing.